Webinar

 • Endometriosis

-Treatments for Tubal Blockage There are 2 basic approaches to treat infertility due to tubal blockage:
+There are two primary approaches to treating infertility due to tubal blockage:

-Tubal Surgery to Correct Tubal Blockage There are 3 primary techniques of tubal reconstructive surgery:
+Tubal Surgery to Correct Tubal Blockage

 Benefits and Risks of Tubal Surgery vs. IVF